meditationstuff/protocol_1/index.md

 # <a id="p12" href="#p12">p12:</a>

-The official practice-ish: "Don't try to change anything, including not trying to not try to change things." [sic]
+The official practice-ish: "Don't try to change anything, including not trying to not try to change things.
+[Neither try to prevent change/&#8203;happening/&#8203;etc., nor try to not prevent change, and so on.]" [sic]

 Broken down a little bit and phrased a little bit differently:

 Try to let things be and happen and change as they are without [you yourself] trying to make anything different in each moment, and the next.
 If you find yourself trying to do that ("Try to let things be and happen and change..."), that is itself trying to change things, but don't try to change that...

+> [Neither try to prevent change/&#8203;happening/&#8203;etc., nor try to not prevent change, and so on.]

+Change will still happen, cf. impermanence, etc.

 notes: